northstowekarate/northstowekarate.github.io/about/index.md

 Our teaching approach reflects these values and is built around three principles:

-- **Clarity and structure** — we teach traditional Shotokan Karate with clear explanations and structured progressions so students build strong fundamentals from the start.
+- **Clarity and structure** — we teach traditional Shotokan Karate with clear explanations and structured progressions, so students build strong fundamentals from the start.
 - **Encouragement and confidence‑building** — we create a friendly, supportive environment where students feel safe to try, learn and grow.
-- **Respect, discipline and character** — karate develops character; we emphasise etiquette and discipline so students train with **honour** both inside and outside the dojo.
+- **Respect, discipline and character** — karate develops character; we emphasize etiquette and discipline, so students train with **honour** both inside and outside the dojo.

 ## What is budo?
 Budo (武道), meaning “the martial way,” represents a philosophy of personal growth through martial arts.
 It encourages focus, resilience, and mutual respect — values we aim to instil in every student.